lwjglgamedev/vulkanbook/bookcontents/chapter-02/chapter-02.md

 }
 ```

 Let's get back to the constructor.
-Now we have a list of the names of the supported layers (array of Strings) we need to transform it to a pointer of a list of null terminated Strings:
+Now we have a list of the names of the supported layers (array of Strings) we need to transform it to a pointer of a list of null-terminated Strings:

 ```java
 public class Instance {
     ...